-The Psychology Program cultivates an environment where teaching and research mutually inform one another by supporting faculty research; providing opportunities for students to become engaged in research during the academic year and summer; encouraging students to gain internships and externships; and hosting speakers from other institutions.
+The Psychology Program cultivates an environment where teaching and research mutually inform one another by providing opportunities for students to become engaged in research during the academic year and summer; supporting faculty research; encouraging students to gain internships and externships; and hosting speakers from other institutions.

 Faculty and students of the Bard Psychology Program.